okffi/maas-server/README.md

 ### Journey handling

-A client is expected to generate a GUID-like unique ID that is meant to identify a user actually following a travel plan and thus performing a journey.
+A client is expected to generate a UUID-like unique ID that is meant to identify a user actually following a travel plan and thus performing a journey.
 This ID is called `journey_id` and has to be provided in the API calls as per documentation below.

 Please see the workflow description for working with `journey_id`.